Boost the visibility of your points of sale with local ads

 *Source: Google

 • Facebook: Facebook is an extremely powerful tool for creating local campaigns.
-Indeed, this platform offers the possibility of creating advertisements in different formats, but also with a high precision of audience targeting.
-Due to the nature of the platform, Facebook has managed to collect a very large number of user data.
-This allows for very precise targeting of the audience.
-The tool is generally very practical for businesses that know their customers' profiles well.
-For more information, see our article “What are the benefits of Facebook ads for a retail network?
+Indeed, this platform offers the ability to create ads in different formats but also with a strong audience targeting precision.
+Dû à the nature of the platform, Facebook has réussi à récolter a very large amount of data d’utilisateurs.
+This allows targeting l’audience very precisely.
+L’outil is generally very practical for businesses that know the profile of their clients.
+For more d’information, see our article “What are the advantages of Facebook ads for a network of stores?

 *Source: Facebook